 Doctors commonly prescribe tranquilizers to treat anxiety, panic attacks and insomnia.

 - Sleep aids: Ambien, Rozerem, Sonata, Halcion and Lunesta

-Tranquilizers create strong dependency and possible addiction in users, so caution is necessary.
+Tranquilizers create strong dependency and possible addiction in users, so caution is necessary when using them.
 A person withdrawing from tranquilizers experiences symptoms such as seizures.
 It is especially important to seek a physician’s help getting off barbiturates because of life-threatening withdrawal symptoms.
-People who stop taking tranquilizers and sedatives may experience mood disturbances that may last for months after stopping the drug.2
+People who stop taking tranquilizers and sedatives may experience mood disturbances that can last for months after the drug is stopped.2

 Tranquilizer Overdose Risk